areyde/areyde.github.io/_pages/about.md

 Finally, I have an unfinished Bachelor's degree in <b>Philosophy</b> from [Herzen University](https://en.hspu.org/), with a major in philosophical anthropology.
 In my studies, I focused on Chinese philosophy, especially Taoism, and conducted research about the concept of relativity in ancient Taoist texts.
-I also helped out as an assistant in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences on these topics.
+I also helped out as an assistant in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences.

 <h2 style="margin-top: -5px;">Research</h2>